Dovre National Park

 Dovre National Park (Dovre nasjonalpark) is a national park in Innlandet county, Norway.
 The park was established in 2003.
 The park covers an area of 289 km2 and the altitude varies from the tree line at about 1000 m up to its highest point at Fokstuhøe at 1716 m.
 The area consists of plateaus and weathered, rounded mountain peaks.

 The park lies between the two larger and older parks Rondane National Park to the southeast and Dovrefjell-Sunndalsfjella National Park to the north.
 Its opening was part of the larger expansion of parks in the area and its purpose was to protect the area between the two parks.
 Like Dovrefjell-Sunndalsfjella and Rondane, Dovre national park hosts wild Fennoscandian reindeer of Beringia origin.
 Part of the reason for the existence of these three adjacent parks is to provide a large contiguous habitat area for the native wild reindeer population.

 Name

-The park is named after the municipality of Dovre.
-For the meaning of the name, see Dovre#Name.
+The park is named after Dovre Municipality.
+For the meaning of the name, see Dovre Municipality#Name.
 It is common to use the name Dovre also for the large mountainous area of Dovrefjell which is also known as the Dovre region.
 From the oldest times has Dovrefjell been the border region between the northern and southern parts of Norway, and the road over the mountain was well known.
 The expression "til Dovre faller" ('until the Dovre mountains fall apart' = until the end of the world) is widely used in Norwegian.